-FINAL CALL FOR PRESENTATIONS AND POSTERS (ABSTRACTS)
+FIRST CALL FOR PRESENTATIONS AND POSTERS (ABSTRACTS)

-The Biennial Symposium of the Northern Wild Sheep and Goat Council (Anchorage, Alaska, April 30- May 2, 2024) is seeking participants to present talks or posters.
-The organizing committee is accepting abstracts that report scientific investigations or policy related to bighorn sheep, thinhorn sheep, mountain goats, and related taxa.
+The Biennial Symposium of the Northern Wild Sheep and Goat Council (Anchorage, Alaska, April 30 - May 2, 2024) is seeking people to give talks or present posters.
+The organizing committee is accepting abstracts reporting on scientific investigations of bighorn sheep, thinhorn sheep, mountain goats, and related mountain ungulates.
 Papers and posters will be selected based on their relevance to research and management of wild sheep and mountain goats and their habitats.
 Session topics will cover ecology, management, disease and health, and other topics suggested by the submissions.

 The theme for this year's conference is "Recovering Populations in a Changing Environment".
 Many mountain goat and sheep populations across their range have declined and have taken a very long time to recover.
-Some still have not rebounded to historic numbers.
-Information on the cause of these declines and factors contributing to population recovery will help guide current and future decisions.
-The current meeting schedule is as follows:
+Some still have not come back to their original numbers.
+Information on the cause of these declines and how populations recover will help guide current and future declines as this is expected to be a topic common to future wild sheep and goat management.
+If we get the submissions to support it, we expect to have a session or panel discussion on this topic.